-- A lion can run for short distances at 50 mph and leap as far as 36 feet.
+- A lion can run for short bursts at 50 mph and leap as far as 36 feet.

-- Even though the lion is sometimes referred to as the “king of the jungle,” it actually only lives in grasslands and plains.
+- Even though the lion is sometimes referred to as the “king of the jungle,” lions actually only live in grasslands and plains.
 The expression may have come from an incorrect association between Africa and jungles or may refer to a less literal meaning of the word jungle.

 - A good gauge of a male lion’s age is the darkness of his mane.
 The darker the mane, the older the lion.